 - 1 Thinking of Filing for Bankruptcy?
 What Licensed Insolvency Trustees Can Do

-- 1.1 What Licensed Insolvency Trustees Do in a Bankruptcy
+- 1.1 How Licensed Insolvency Trustees Can Help When Filing for Bankruptcy

 - 1.2 What Are Licensed Insolvency Trustees?

 - 1.3 What is Bankruptcy and How to File One?

 - 1.4 The Bankruptcy Process & What Licensed Insolvency Trustees Do

 - 1.6 What Is A Consumer Proposal (updated 2021) And How Much Does It Cost?

 - 1.7 Bankruptcy Oshawa

 - 1.8 New – What is Surplus Income Payments